 Among the best known are lithium-ion polymer (LiPo) batteries, commonly used in mobile phones.

-All lithium-ion batteries have a high energy density (they can store a lot of energy in a small space) and are low weight, especially compared with lead-acid batteries, but of course the energy density depends on the battery type.
+All lithium-ion batteries have a high energy density (they can store a lot of energy in a small space) and are low weight, especially compared with lead-acid batteries.
 As a general rule, the lithium-ion chemistries with the highest energy densities also present the highest safety risks and may require careful handling — damage can cause fire and even explosion.

 Lithium-ion batteries (like all batteries) degrade over time, and this degradation also varies by battery chemistry.